pingan8787/image2prompt/README.md

 ![Setting](https://github.com/user-attachments/assets/1fa8451f-e06b-4c75-b99c-695f4aafe7fc)

 Then, whenever you hover over an image on any webpage, you’ll see an “Edit” button at the bottom-right corner — click it to generate a prompt!

+Want to blend in extra guidance (for example, “switch the background to a neon city”)?
+Enable **Custom instructions input** in **Settings → Prompt Generation** to open a dialog before each run and merge your tweaks with the system prompt.

 ![Project](https://github.com/user-attachments/assets/905995c7-bdb6-4c8f-b70d-44b24684c99d)